-This prospectus relates to the sale by the selling stockholders of 21,297 shares of our common stock.
-All of the shares being offered are issuable upon exercise of the Warrants as described under "Selling Stockholders."
-The selling stockholders of the common stock and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their shares of common stock on the NYSE American, LLC or any other stock exchange, market or trading facility on which the shares are traded or in private transactions.
+This prospectus relates to the sale by the selling stockholder of 78,438 shares of our common stock.
+All of the shares being offered are beneficially owned by the selling stockholder.
+The selling stockholder of the common stock and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their shares of common stock on the NYSE American, LLC or any other stock exchange, market or trading facility on which the shares are traded or in private transactions.
 These sales may be at fixed or negotiated prices.
 The selling stockholders may use any one or more of the following methods when selling shares:

-- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.
+- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction: - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.